-Section 6512.2.I.2 requires that no new equipment located on existing facilities in the public right-of-way in any Residential (R)

-District shall be allowed to exceed the maximum height for structures allowed in that district by 10% of the height of the existing facility, or by 5 feet, whichever is less.
+Section 6512.2.I.2 requires that no new equipment located on existing facilities in the public right-of-way in any Residential (R) District shall be allowed to exceed the maximum height for structures allowed in that district by 10% of the height of the existing facility, or by 5 feet, whichever is less.

-General Order No. 95 (GO-95) requires a 6-foot vertical safety separation between all wireless facilities and the nearest adjacent powerlines for facilities located on utility poles.
+GO95 requires a 6-foot vertical safety separation between all wireless facilities and the nearest adjacent powerlines for facilities located on utility poles.
 Due to the height of the existing utility pole, and the 4-foot height of the antenna, the proposed project is not in compliance with this section and will exceed the height limit of the R-1/S-91 Zoning District.
-Imposition of the County's height regulations in conjunction with the requirements of GO-95 would effectively prohibit the installation of the wireless facility in this area.
-Such a prohibition is preempted by Federal law.
-Because wireless carriers: (1) have a state mandated right to utilize the public ROW, (2) must abide by a 6-foot safety separation (GO-95), and (3) are not required to consider alternative sites outside the ROW, this is a situation in which State and Federal regulations supersede location regulations (i.e., height criteria).
-As such, the height of the proposed facility has been designed to comply with the State's minimum safety requirements for clearance between the proposed equipment and the powerlines and limit the overall height of the structures as much as possible.
+The applicant also explored the possibility of mounting the proposed antenna lower on the pole in an effort adhere to the County's height regulations and the safety requirements of GO95.
+As discussed in Sections A.2 and A.5 above, such an alternative does not meet the safety and engineering requirements of GO95.
+In this case, the imposition of the County's height regulations in conjunction with the requirements of GO-95 would effectively prohibit the installation of the wireless facility in this area.
+Such a prohibition is preempted by Federal law because wireless carriers: (1) have a state mandated right to utilize the public ROW, (2) must abide by a 6-foot safety separation (GO95), and (3) are not required to consider alternative sites outside the ROW, this is a situation in which State and Federal regulations supersede location regulations (i.e., height criteria).
+As such, the height of the proposed facility (while exceeding local height regulations) is the minimum necessary to comply with the State's safety requirements for clearance between the proposed equipment and the powerlines.